ukaea/UDA/source/wrappers/python/uda/README.md

 pip install pyuda
 ```

+Previous release versions (2.7.6-2.8.1) are still hosted here.
+The first release under the new pyuda name is 2.8.2.

 ## Pyuda package description

 See ['pyuda'](https://pypi.org/project/pyuda/) for most up to date descriptions.
 Below is the package information as of release 2.8.1.